 For short or medium length hair, crimping is not out of the question.
 This super cute style features all-over crimping, a center part, loose and girlish pigtail braids.

 Crimped hair also works on really short locks.
-This undercut-style pixie-bob gets a dose of urban chic with some shaved lines and micro crimping up on top.
+This undercut-style pixie-bob gets a dose of urban chic with some shaved lines and cool micro crimping up on top.
 The texture definitely adds to the grungy appeal of the platinum hair.

 This kind of crimping can be achieved with braids or with a hair crimping iron.
 If you want to do the no heat method, you’ll just have to plan ahead!
-Once the crimping is in place, create a ribbon braid that can be actually done without a ribbon!
+Once the crimping is in place, create a big ribbon braid that can be actually done without a ribbon!

 This stunning five strand braid boasts micro crimping that needs an iron to recreate.
 Section hair off and run a crimper over the top layer of each section.
 Then make a five-strand braid that will have your hair looking even thicker and lovelier than it already is.